-easy to miss!).
+after the last house, turn left on a signed footpath (often overgrown and easy to miss!).
 This narrow path runs between fences, by a field, through a kissing-gate and along the right-hand side of a meadow.
 Ignore a post with a yellow marker and keep straight on, veering right in the corner to go through a kissing-gate.
 (The official footpath goes right up steps and left beside a fence, but this way is awkward.)
 Your path leads uphill through a bluebell wood and turns right over a stile into a sheep meadow.
-(It is easier to stay in the wood on an unofficial path near the edge of the meadow, turning left at the end, thus avoiding two awkward stiles, skipping to the next section.)
 Turn left along the edge of the meadow.
 Go over a stile in the first corner (don't miss!) onto a woodland path in the Highbeech Plantation.